Defying Transphobia in Pakistan

 Despite Kami’s success and the overwhelmingly positive media response of late, the reactions from some of Kami’s local community and conservative family members have not been as supportive.

 Kami admits that this stigma is upsetting and makes her feel low at times.
-Even getting permission to travel to Copenhagen last year was an injurious ordeal; Kami was denied a visa on the grounds of being ‘homosexual and from Pakistan.’
+Even getting permission to travel to Copenhagen last year was injurious; Kami was denied a visa on the grounds of being ‘homosexual and from Pakistan.’
 With help, she went to the media and fought the case, eventually being issued the visa.
-These sorts of experiences highlight how gender discrimination can dictate mobility, making it difficult to move around in the world if you have a certain citizenship, and if you are honest about who you are.
+These sorts of experiences highlight how gender discrimination dictates and restricts mobility.

 “The way I am today is not about society, it’s not a choice.
 The way I am, I am.
 I believe that God made me like this; no one else can make me like this.
 I am a Muslim and I really believe in Islam.
 I was born a Muslim and I will die as a Muslim.
 I feel proud of that.
 If anyone in the Muslim community considers me different from themselves, that’s not my burden, it’s theirs.
 They have to accept me the way I am – that’s it.
 For me, Islam is a very open religion.
 The Koran says that we have to love and respect each other; it’s all about humanity.”